jalex3421/QuizGame/README.md

 Description: A little quiz game using HTML , PHP, CSS , JavaScript and MongoDB.
 The questions from the quiz  game could be easily changed in the JavaScript file.
-By default questions are from anime shows
+By default questions are from anime shows.

 Requirements: mongoDB compass , XAMPP